PostBus Switzerland: Coaches

 During most of the 20th century, PostAuto coaches were made in Switzerland by either Saurer, Berna, or FBW.

 Subsidy fraud

 In June 2018, members of the Executive Board of PostAuto were dismissed by Swiss Post after PostAuto manipulated its accounting records concealing profits in order to collect excess subsidies.

+Bus fire

+On 10 March 2026, a PostBus in Kerzers in the Canton of Fribourg caught fire after a passenger covered himself with flammable fluid and set himself alight.
+Six people, including the man who set himself ablaze, were killed.